Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 ```

-## Creating a Resource Monitor and Applying to our Warehouse
+## Creating a Resource Monitor and Applying it to our Warehouse
 Duration: 0

 ## Protecting our Warehouse from Long Running Queries